pt-br/relay-mutation-guide/README.md

 Ok, if you are here you already have the environment running.
 Let's go ahead.

 ### Understanding what is the Database
-On a real application, the database usually would be based into some database management system, Rest APIs and etc. For this guide, our Database is pure JavaScript.
+On a real application, the database usually would be based into some database management system, REST APIs, etc. For this guide, our Database is pure JavaScript.

 We have three class files: **Database.js**, **User.js** and **Phone.js**. *Database.js* is our main entry class for database operations.
 GraphQL queries and mutations will comunicate with this file to change data. *User.js* is a class that contains its own methods and contains instances of *Phone.js* as well.